henrypinkard/LightSheetManager/README.md

 LightSheetManager is a plugin for [micro-manager](https://micro-manager.org) 2.0 that aims to provide an easy interface to all light sheet microscopes, be they completely custom-built or assembled from commercial parts.

-Our goals are as follows:
+Our approach is to:
 - Leverage the foundation of Micro-Manager, while addressing shortcomings specific to light sheet imaging.
-- Be easily used via Python and elsewhere.
-This is achieved with an API-centric architecture.
-While we plan to implement a Micro-Manager GUI for the plugin, we want to ensure that the business logic of LightSheetManager is accessible elsewhere, e.g. that it's easy to create an alternative Python GUIs.
+- Have an API-centric architecture.
+While we plan to implement a Micro-Manager GUI for the plugin, we want to ensure that the business logic of LightSheetManager is accessible elsewhere, e.g. that it's easy to create an alternative Python GUIs, script acquisitions, etc.
-- Be a community effort with contributions from many individuals and institutions, reducing duplication of effort across projects.
+- Reduce duplication of effort across projects.
+We want this to be a community effort with contributions from many individuals and institutions and useful for many different microscopes.

 **High level overview of the design of this code:**

-The main units are "Setting" and "Manager" interfaces.
-Settings are always immutable (i.e., constructed using Builders, and cannot be modified).
-Settings can be handed to Managers to execute a task given those Settings.
+The main units are categorized into "Setting" and "Manager" interfaces.
+Settings are always immutable (i.e., constructed using Builders, and cannot be modified), which design pattern is prevalent in MM 2.0.
+Settings can be handed to Managers which execute a task using those Settings.

 The top level Manager is the "LightSheetManager".
 Most likely there is never more than one instance.
 Getting access to LightSheetManager should enable one to execute everything that can be done with the API.